A renormalization group method for studying the early universe in the Lorentzian IIB matrix model: Introduction

 In order to show how the method works, we consider a simplified model, which can be obtained from the original model by neglecting the coupling of fermionic matrices to the spatial bosonic matrices.
 This approximation is expected to be valid at early times, where the space is not so large.
 Then the Pfaffian that arises from integrating out fermionic matrices can be expressed by some power of the van der Monde determinant, which is written explicitly in terms of the eigenvalues of the temporal matrix only, and the simulation becomes as fast as the bosonic model.
 The simplified model indeed retains the important properties of the original model such as the spontaneous breaking of the rotational symmetry at some critical time.
 Moreover, we find that the size of the universe grows exponentially after the critical time.
 We apply the renormalization group method to the simplified model and confirm the exponential expansion more clearly with smaller matrices.

 The rest of the paper is organized as follows.
 In section \ref{sec:review} we review some important properties of the Lorentzian IIB matrix model.
 In section \ref{sec:VDM} we define the simplified model, and present results obtained by direct Monte Carlo studies.
 In particular, we show that the exponential expansion is realized in this model after the spontaneous breaking of rotational symmetry.
 In section \ref{sec:RGmethod} we describe the renormalization group method.
 In section \ref{sec:scalingbehavior} we apply the method to the simplified model and show that it allows us to study the time-evolution much more efficiently.
 Section \ref{sec:summary} is devoted to a summary and discussions.
-In appendix \ref{sec:details} we give the details of our Monte Carlo simulation.
+In appendix \ref{sec:derivation} we derive the form of the model suitable for Monte Carlo simulation.
+In appendix \ref{sec:details} we give some details of our Monte Carlo simulation.